Emergency Services provides the following seasonal information, from Christmas lighting to tubing bans, to help keep you safe.

 During any of the following weather events, open burning is not allowed in unincorporated Boulder County from time of issuance until midnight in which the event expires: Red Flag Warning, High Wind Warning, High Wind Watch and Fire Danger Warning.
 Check the local forecast for up to date information.

 It is CRITICAL that visitors and residents alike do everything possible to prevent fires of all kinds.
 Please do what you can to protect our beautiful lands, homes and wildlife areas from the devastating effects of wildfires.

-There are currently no tubing bans in place.
+There are no current tubing bans in effect.

 Water Safety Tips:

 Proper personal safety equipment should be utilized during recreational activities in water.
 Safety equipment includes:

 - Personal flotation device or life jacket – make sure it is the correct size (snug and fit like a glove, yet allows you to move freely) and has a sufficient rating for the type of activity you are doing